 He didn't know what exactly had happened between him and Norah.
-After that day at the cafe together, things between the two of them had changed.
-They were still uneasy with each other, and neither had made the decision that they were dating again, but they were speaking to each other, and they both seemed to understand that they each had their issues to work on.
+After that day at the café together, things between the two of them had changed.
+They were still uneasy with each other, and neither had made the decision that they were dating again, but they were speaking to each other and they both seemed to understand that they each had their issues to work on.
 With that, their physical actions reflected their relationship the way it had been before everything went wrong.
 James greeted her with kisses, he held her, and Norah toyed with his hair.
 All in all, it felt like they were dating, but neither of them were ready to have that conversation with the other just yet.
 The kisses, though, just seemed to come on impulse.
 James found himself kissing her these days before he could think twice about it.
-Perhaps it was both their mutual desire to make up for their lost time that led to their current confusing relationship.
+Perhaps it was their mutual desire to make up for their lost time that led to their current confusing relationship.

 Norah grinned and tugged on the hair at the back of his head.
 “Does that mean we have time to do this?” she asked and rose onto her tip toes, giving him a passionate kiss just to show him what she spoke of.

 When she pulled away, James was smiling.
 He didn't let her go far; his grip on her hips tightened and he was already pulling her in for another when he breathed against her mouth.
 “It sure does.”

 Then he kissed her.
 Fully.
 Passionately.
 Like nothing had changed.

 Norah responded well.
 She thrust herself full against him and let his hands play out across her smooth back as she moved hers up his broad shoulders, along his neck, and into his hair.
 There, her fingers knotted themselves within his dark locks, and she pulled his head even further down to hers, crushing her lips against his.

 “Ah,” he made a noise into her mouth, her tongue brushing his bottom lip.
 “Gently.”